Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 Risk management now also plays an important role in responding appropriately to unforeseen events such as natural disasters or political crises.
 Events such as these can affect transportation and the entire supply chain and, in the worst case, even completely disrupt it.
 Strong risk management prevents this.

 Today, a company can no longer work without computers and various software.
 New technologies help to further increase efficiency in order to be even faster and more flexible.
-Companies can also use the latest technologies to optimize all processes in the supply chain and monitor and control everything from production to delivery.
+Companies can also optimize all processes in supply chain management by using the latest technologies and monitor and control everything from production to delivery with the utmost precision.

 A prime example of the integration of information technology into the supply chain is the use of warehouse management systems (WMS) or enterprise resource planning (ERP) systems.
 With these tools, companies can control their inventory, track orders and plan deliveries.
 In this way, products can be delivered to customers on time.
 At the same time, fewer difficulties and problems arise.

-Modern IT tools enable companies to gain immediate insights into their supply chain.
-Using special devices such as sensors, they can closely monitor the location of their products, the environmental conditions and the condition of the goods.
+Modern IT tools such as a warehouse management system allow companies to gain immediate insight into their supply chain.
+Using specialized devices such as sensors, they can closely monitor the location of their products, the environmental conditions and the condition of the goods.
 This information can prove useful when it comes to assessing supply chain performance and responding quickly to problems.
 The use of computers in the supply chain also helps to work in a more environmentally friendly way.

 The use of IT tools brings further benefits: companies can reduce their energy consumption, cut their production of waste and find alternative transportation methods.
 According to a study, 94% of companies believe that such technologies help them to gain a better overview of their supply chain.